 I’d recommend using both and finding out for yourself.
 It’s easy for me to say which I prefer, which is either depending on how I’m feeling and what coverage I want.

 Brushes are more expensive, but they last years.
-I use Il Makiage’s 100 ‘blending brush’ which is £38 (use ‘welcome10’ for 10% off) which is the best foundation brush I’ve used.
+I use Il Makiage’s 100 ‘blending brush’ which is the best foundation brush I’ve used.
 It’s dense but soft, allowing you to buff and pat the foundation into the skin for a glowy finish.

 Here I am applying Il Makiage foundation with a beauty blender: